 Tips for booking London-Hamburg-Copenhagen at www.raileurope.com:

-Fares are dynamic like air fares, so book early for the cheapest prices and avoid busy days such as Fridays or Sunday afternoons.
+Fares vary like air fares, so book ahead and avoid busy days such as Fridays or Sunday afternoons.

 It can help to specify Brussels as a via station if you want to see journeys with an easy same-station change in Brussels, rather than also seeing journeys via Paris.
 At www.raileurope.com, click More options and enter Brussels (any station).

-After booking you can use the Eurostar Manage Booking system to select an exact seat on Eurostar.
+After booking you can use Eurostar's Manage your booking link to select a better seat on Eurostar.

 -